 A specialist is an expert in a field of specialized knowledge or skill who intends to visit the United States for the purpose of observing, consulting, or demonstrating special skills.
 An individual in the specialist category has the opportunity to observe American institutions and methods of practice in their professional fields, and to share their specialized knowledge with their American colleagues.
 The maximum duration for the Specialist category is 12 months.
 Extensions or changes of status are not permitted.

-Please contact Erin Tompkins in ISSS with any case-specific questions you may have.
+Please contact Erin Wish in ISSS with any case-specific questions you may have.